 GET AN ESTIMATE

 Imagine if the people required to pay for your surgery were telling your surgeon what to do in order to reduce costs.
 The conflict of interest implicit in that is all too apparent, isn’t it?
-The surgeon knows better than anyone else how to repair one’s injuries; nobody would want the operation conditioned by some need to save money, right?
+The surgeon knows better than anyone else how to repair one’s injuries; nobody would want the operation conditioned by some need to save money.
 We’d require the surgeon to do the job correctly.

-Well, that is exactly what State Farm insurance tried to do with its bill AB 1679, but in the industry of automobile repair.
+Well, that is exactly what State Farm Insurance tried to do with its bill AB 1679, but in the industry of automobile repair.

 State Farm already does everything in their power to steer policyholders into the repair facilities with which they have trade deals, their DRPs (direct repair programs).
-Apparently the effort was too much of a hassle for them, so they wanted to remove regulations set in place to protect consumers.
-With AB 1679, carriers would have been unleashed from restrictions keeping them in check.
-Insurance companies would now have a law that makes it much easier for them to steer their policyholders into their contracted shops which, in exchange for getting work sent to them, must perform their repairs according to the carrier’s terms.
-That translates into an increase of repairs that favor cutting corners and reducing costs instead of prioritizing safety.
-Independent shops that abide by the manufacturer’s procedures would find themselves shut down by the shops in the carrier’s DRPs.
-Suddenly every policyholder would have to pay out of pocket should he or she wish to ensure their car getting restored to its pre-accident conditions.
+AB 1679 would’ve removed the restrictions keeping insurance carriers in check.
+Insurance companies would now have a law that makes it much easier for them to steer their policyholders into their contracted shops.
+In exchange for getting work sent to them, these contracted shops must perform their repairs according to the carrier’s terms.

 can auto ins

-Therefore, there is no better demonstration of just how powerful an insurance company can be, and the degree to which it means to control how cars are repaired.
-If the bill had been passed for healthcare, the only surgeons you’d have available in your policy would be those prioritizing saving money for their sponsor as opposed to saving the health of their patients.
-To drive in further the comparison between having a repairman performing shoddy work on your car to a surgeon carrying out negligent surgery on your body, bear in mind that a subpar car repair can actually put your life in danger.
+This demonstrates how powerful an insurance company can be, and the degree to which it means to control how cars are repaired.
+If a bill like this had been passed for healthcare, the only surgeons available in your policy would be may prefer to save money over doing the best job to save the health of their patients.

-It’s no surprise then that the California Department of Insurance (CDI) imposed heavy regulations on carriers in the first place: they were protecting people from malpractice.
+It’s no surprise that the California Department of Insurance (CDI) imposed heavy regulations on carriers in the first place: they were protecting people from malpractice.
 That protection would have been crushed under this bill.

 The enforcement of a properly conducted labor rate survey.

 An accurate survey establishes the going rate for repairs in a range of auto body shops in a specific geographical area.
 It sets the standard for the costs involved for correctly fixing a car, and therefore, allows for a reasonable price to be charged.
-As late as March 2017, the CDI had to enforce regulations that prevented insurance companies from rigging their surveys in order to drop prices below the true market rate.

 Removal of the regulation would allow insurance companies to do the following: